Qcent/note-taker/README.md

 ## Usage

-After installation make sure you are in the project's root directory and run `node start` or `node server.js`.
+After installation make sure you are in the project's root directory and run `npm start` or `node server.js`.

 Then navigate to the server's ip address on the `PORT` configurable in `server.js` (default 3001).